-Advocacy Tips for Promoting Positive, Proactive Communication
+Advocacy Tips for Professional Communication

 - Develop a list of community contacts that you refer to regularly.
 Outline what you know about insurance, waiting lists, types of services provided by each one.
 Share this with your colleagues, and ask them to add to it.
 Gradually build a comprehensive list of community supports.

 - Share the developing list with the community providers who are included.
 Ask them to add to the list and correct any misinformation.

 - Work with one or two colleagues to review current procedures for record keeping and record release to ensure consistency with FERPA (see Jacob, Decker, & Hartshorne, 2011 for guidance).
 Ask to have any needed changes reviewed by the school district's attorney.
 Once approved, distribute the guidelines to principals and other school psychologists.

 - Develop procedures to promote information sharing across professionals about student needs and responsive services.

 - Collaboratively develop agendas for meetings.
 Develop clear roles and expectations of meeting facilitators, time keepers, and note takers so that meeting time is productive and focused.